shomsy/components/Foundation/Database/docs/DSL/QueryBuilder.md

 **Modify existing records that match the query.**

 Changes the values of specific columns for all rows that match your WHERE conditions.
-An announcement goes out: "Everyone wearing a red shirt, please change to a blue shirt."
+An announcement goes out: " Everyone wearing a red shirt, please change to a blue shirt."

 ⚠️ **Warning:** Without `where()` conditions, this updates EVERY row!